Geology and Geophysics

 The seminar covers advanced topics concerning physical and chemical processes in the mantle and core of the Earth and planets.
 Specific topic and hour are arranged in consultation with enrolled graduate students.

-G&G 775a or b, Seminar in Lithosphere and Surface Processes Staff
+G&G 775a, Seminar in Lithosphere and Surface Processes Mark Brandon

 The seminar focuses on advanced topics in the evolution and structure of the lithosphere.
 The theme for the seminar changes each term, covering topics such as the restoration of continents in deep time, true polar wander, lithospheric instabilities, orogenesis at convergent plate boundaries, interactions between climate and tectonics.
 Meetings are for 1.5 hours, once a week, and are organized around readings from the primary research literature.

-G&G 810a or b, Tutorial in Structural Geology and Tectonics or Solid Earth Geophysics Staff
+G&G 810a, Tutorial in Structural Geology and Tectonics or Solid Earth Geophysics Staff

 G&G 820a or b, Tutorial in Meteorology, Oceanography, or Fluid Dynamics Staff